jeffmcwhirter/rdx/README.md

 # Repository contents
-The RDX plugin is in:
+The plugin is in: <a href=src/com/radiometrics/plugin>src/com/radiometrics/plugin</a>

-  src/com/radiometrics/plugin
+The contents are:

 * rdx.properties